top of page

 Psychological trauma, including PTSD

 Many clients require long-term treatment, rehabilitation, and ongoing support.
-Pedestrian accident victims are often likely to meet the criteria for catastrophic impairment depending on the severity of their injuries.
+In more severe cases, individuals may meet the criteria for catastrophic impairment under Ontario’s accident benefits system.

 Pedestrian Accident Cases We Handle

-Our firm handles a range of pedestrian accident scenarios across Ontario, including:
+Our firm is capable of handling a range of pedestrian accident incidentsacross Ontario, including:

 Crosswalk and intersection collisions